Aetherinox/csf-firewall/README.md

 <br />

 > [!NOTE]
-> In August 2025, the original developer, Way to the Web Ltd, discontinued development of ConfigServer Firewall.
-This repository has since taken over, continuing its development by adding new features and providing ongoing bug fixes.
+> In August 2025, the original developer, Way to the Web Ltd, unfortunately discontinued development of ConfigServer Firewall.
+This repository has since became a fork of the original application, continuing its development by adding new features and providing ongoing bug fixes.

 <br />